MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ### Submit credentials

-1. In a separate browser window, navigate to the [Azure portal][azure portal]
+1. In a separate browser window, navigate to the [Azure portal][azure portal].
 1. Select your bot application that you want to connect to Slack.
 1. In the left panel, select the **Channels** entry.
 1. In the right panel, click the **Slack** icon.